 Michigan Fishing Guide

-See the fishing guide for current fishing rules and regulations.
-The 2024 Fishing Guide is in effect until March 31, 2025.
+The 2025 Michigan Fishing Regulations are in effect until March 31, 2026.
 For a full list of regulations and legal descriptions, see the Fisheries Orders.

 Inland trout and salmon maps

 Maps have been developed to assist you in identifying inland trout waters and the regulations associated with each waterbody type.
-These maps should be used along with the current Fishing Guide.
+These maps should be used along with the current Fishing Regulations.

 Walleye sport fishing regulations